bosch-buderus-wp/emsesp-mcp-server/README.md

 ### Manual installation

-Go to the settings file of your LLM Client, for instance .vscode/mcp.json for Github Copilot, and add the following configuration:
+Go to the settings file of your LLM application, for instance `.vscode/mcp.json` for Github Copilot, and add the following configuration:

 ```
 "emsesp": {